 For most flyers getting top-tier status in your program is probably the single best thing you can do to increase operational upgrade chances.
 In addition, top-tier members can get other upgrade bonuses – priority clearance when requesting an upgrade using points or miles and perhaps some complimentary upgrade vouchers.

-One thing to note, at an airline’s hub airport there are likely to be a significant number of top-tier members ‘competing’ for any potential upgrade spoils.
-There are some further differentiators which varies from airline to airline that can be applied when it comes to assigning passenger or member priority.
+There are some further differentiators which varies from airline to airline that can be applied when it comes to assigning passenger priority.
 These are:

 • Fare class of ticket purchased

-• Date when booking (first come first served)
+• Date of booking (first come first served)

 • Individual passenger profiling